infomediadesign/projektarbeit-ii-pixelgame-team03/ReadMe.md

 - Project Management Toolchain (This repository does not contain a GitHub Wiki; all project management and documentation were done using Atlassian software: Jira & Confluence)
 - Social Media Content
+---

+Considering that the entire project was developed within just six months and with very limited prior experience in game engine funtionality, the team is proud of what has been accomplished.
+While there are aspects that, in retrospect, could (and probably should) be approached differently, the final product is fully functional and currently free of known bugs.
+Well done, team!